ShadatHossainRony/OpenVPN/README.md

 # OpenVPN Server with EasyRSA CA
+VPNs provide a secure mean to communicate with services by encrypting the information and sending through a tunnel.
+As much important they are, VPNs are tedious to configure.
+Containerize them is another hassle.

-This project sets up a secure VPN service using OpenVPN and EasyRSA in a Docker Compose environment.
+This project sets up a secure VPN service using OpenVPN and EasyRSA in a Docker Compose environment Though it is done and tested on the LAN, it works on any remote servers also.
 It consists of two separate containers:

 1. **CA Server**: Manages the Certificate Authority for signing certificate requests
-2. **OpenVPN Server**: Provides the VPN service to LAN users
+2. **OpenVPN Server**: Provides the VPN service to LAN users(It can be changed to any server)

 ## Architecture